 Studies in rats and humans have shown significant hair regrowth.
 Hair peptide therapy may help reverse hair loss and increase hair growth within the course of treatment.

-Here at Yunique Medical, we utilize cutting-edge technology to solve hair-loss problems using peptides.
+Here at YM, we utilize cutting-edge technology to solve hair-loss problems using peptides.
 For hair loss concerns, we use copper peptides or GHK-CU, a regenerative peptide that enhances hair growth.
-We also have Thymus Peptide, an effective solution for chronic hair loss conditions.
+We also have ThYuniqueus Peptide, an effective solution for chronic hair loss conditions.

 Hair loss in the facial area, such as alopecia barbae, may cause distress in most people.
 In some cases, alopecia is not permanent.
 With the advent of modern science, you can choose the most effective treatment to manage its symptoms.

 Are you looking for effective ways to manage bald spots and thinning hair?
 Contact us today to see how we can help you with hair-related concerns!
 We have offices located in Ocala, Florida, as well as Fruitland Park and Daytona.

 - Biohacking: Improve Your Well-being With Simple Health?
 Hacks?